-Residential Electric Vehicle Time-Varying Rates That Work: Attributes That Increase Enrollment Current landscape of Residential EV Time-Varying Rates Survey results outlining the best utility practices and top consumer interests for TOU EV rate programs Five utility case studies identifying innovative approaches to residential EV time-varying rates Survey results identify EV-specific time-varying rates as the answer for off-peak charging.
+Residential Electric Vehicle Time-Varying Rates That Work: Attributes That Increase Enrollment Current landscape of Residential EV Time-Varying Rates Survey results outlining the best utility practices and top consumer interests for TOU EV rate programs Five utility case studies identifying innovative approaches to residential EV time-varying rates EV-specific time-varying rates can effectively shape charging loads.
 Find out what factors increase enrollment.
 Forecasts show electric vehicle (EV) adoption is going to increase.
 Without a thoughtful approach to encourage off-peak residential charging, these EVs could lead to costly distribution system impacts and infrastructure upgrades.
-SEPA gathered empirical research in partnership with The Brattle Group and Enel X that identifies how EV-specific time-varying rates can successfully incentivize customers to charge during off-peak hours.
+SEPA gathered empirical research in partnership with The Brattle Group and Enel X that identifies how EV-specific time-varying rates — a form of passive managed charging — can successfully incentivize customers to charge during off-peak hours.
 Download this report to discover the benefits of EV time-varying rates and what rate design and program implementation features will increase enrollment in your service territory.
-The research also includes insights into the current EV time-varying rates landscape, utility motivations for EV rates, and consumer preferences, based on utility and consumer survey results.
-This report was made possible by funding from E4TheFuture and Enel X. Key Insights Customers on an EV-specific time-varying rate were more familiar with the rate rules and more likely to charge off-peak compared to their generic time-varying rate counterparts Utility-driven initiatives had significantly higher average enrollment than mandated programs Offering a rate for a long period of time is not sufficient to attract customers; utilities that actively market residential EV rates had customer enrollment 1.4 times greater than those that were not marketed 70% of the enrolled residential EV participants heard about their time-varying rate through least-cost marketing efforts 72% of non-enrolled customers were willing and able to charge their EV during off-peak hours if the rate resulted in savings and was convenient to use What’s in the report A comprehensive overview of residential EV time-varying rates and their benefits Current landscape of residential EV Time-varying rates, utility’s motivation for pursuing the rates and their successful marketing strategies, based on a utility survey Consumer insights, based on surveys indicating interest of enrolled drivers in participating and identifying the requirements of non-enrolled drivers to participate Features of effective time-varying rates contributing to the highest EV customer enrollment based on survey results and lessons learned Various utility approaches to EV metering and five case studies on different approaches Recommendations for utilities and questions to consider for next steps Complete list of available residential EV time-varying rates offered by utilities Member Only Content SEPA members can access additional bonus material through the e-store here, which includes a figure library with high-resolution versions of the figures and tables and the corresponding data in Appendix A. Residential Electric Vehicle Time-Varying Rates That Work: Attributes That Increase Enrollment Note: this report was produced in partnership with The Brattle Group, E4TheFuture, and Enel X. Your information may be shared with these groups.
-Name First Last Email CompanyTitleOrganization TypeUtilityCorporateGovernment, Non-Profit & Education Submit This iframe contains the logic required to handle Ajax powered Gravity Forms.
-Sign me up to receive updates on ?
+The research also includes insights into the current EV time-varying rates landscape, utility motivations for EV rates, and consumer preferences based on utility and consumer survey results.
+This report was made possible by funding from E4TheFuture and Enel X. Key Insights Customers on an EV-specific time-varying rate were more familiar with the rate rules and more likely to charge off-peak compared to their generic time-varying rate counterparts Utility-driven initiatives had significantly higher average enrollment than mandated programs Offering a rate for a long period of time is not sufficient to attract customers; utilities that actively market residential EV rates had customer enrollment 1.4 times greater than those that were not marketed 70% of the enrolled residential EV participants heard about their time-varying rate through least-cost marketing efforts 72% of non-enrolled customers were willing and able to charge their EV during off-peak hours if the rate resulted in savings and was convenient to use What’s in the report A comprehensive overview of residential EV time-varying rates and their managed charging benefits Current landscape of residential EV time-varying rates, utility’s motivation for pursuing the rates and their successful marketing strategies, based on a utility survey Consumer insights, based on surveys indicating interest of enrolled drivers in participating and identifying the requirements of non-enrolled drivers to participate Features of effective time-varying rates contributing to the highest EV customer enrollment based on survey results and lessons learned Various utility approaches to EV metering and five case studies on different approaches Recommendations for utilities and questions to consider for next steps Complete list of available residential EV time-varying rates offered by utilities Member Only Content SEPA members can access additional bonus material through the e-store here, which includes a figure library with high-resolution versions of the figures and tables and the corresponding data in Appendix A. Download the report Fill out the form to download the full report or download the slide deck for highlights from three utility case studiesName* First Last Email* Company* Title* Organization Type*UtilityCorporateGovernment, Non-Profit & EducationNote: this report was produced in partnership with The Brattle Group, E4TheFuture, and Enel X. Your information may be shared with these groups.
+Submit Sign me up to receive updates on Electrification?